sciencepumps/sciencepumps.github.io/_posts/2021-3-15-simpsons-paradox.md

 6, x = 16, y = 20$.

 A more intuitive way to expose Simpson's paradox is with continuous variables on a graph.
 The same results from the tables above are graphed below.
-The only difference is that each observation can take on a range of values for sunniness and happiness.
 Overall the proportions falling into each category are the same.

 <div id="age-groups-graph" class="figure" style="margin-top:20px;margin-bottom:20px">
 <img src="{{ site.base_url }}/images/simpsons-paradox/age_groups.svg" style="width:300px"/>